orix-software/orix-software.github.io/docs/twilighteboard/index.md

 # Twilighte board

-fdcWifiEsp.md

 * [FDC, RTC WIFI controller ](fdcWifiEsp)

 # firmware version 1

+## $342 : twilighte board register

-$342 : b0,b1,b2 version number is equal to 1, but can be overwritten
+* b0,b1,b2 version number is equal to 1, but can be overwritten (There is not read only protection
+* b5 : if it's equal to 0 if we are on eeprom set, 1 if it's ram set

-$343 : Banking register
+## $343 : Banking register

-Working board version :
+Working board version with this firmware:
 * v0.6
 * v0.65

 # firmware version 2
-Pending
+Reserved for twilighte board v0.6 & v0.65 upgrades

 # firmware version 3